-The name of the file is <ApplicationContext>.ear, where ApplicationContext is the name specified for the application context during when creating the application.
+The name of the file is <applicationContext>.ear, where ApplicationContext is the name specified for the application context during when creating the application.

-Before you can use a newly created application, you must perform the following steps to create the application structure in Alphablox Analytics and then register it with WebSphere:
+Before you can use a newly created application, you must perform the following steps to create the application structure in DB2 Alphablox and then register it with WebSphere:

-- 1 In Alphablox Analytics, first define a new application as described in "Defining a New Application" on page 76.
-An EAR file is created in the <alphabloxAnalytics_dir>/installableApps directory. - 2 Open the WebSphere Administrative Console, then select Applications > Install New Application. - 3 On the Preparing for the application installation screen, click the Browse button and choose the following path:
+- 1. In DB2 Alphablox, first define a new application as described in "Defining a New Application" on page 30.
+An EAR file is created in the <db2alphablox_dir>/installableApps directory. - 2.
+Open the WebSphere Administrative Console, then select Applications > Install New Application. - 3.
+On the Preparing for the application installation screen, click the Browse button and choose the following path:

-'''

-<analytics_Home>/installableApps/<newApplication>.ear

-'''
+<analytics Home>/installableApps/<newApplication>.ear